Nightingale String Quartet

 - Students receive weekly private lessons and perform two graduate solo recitals.

-- Students receive weekly quartet coaching and perform four quartet recitals during the two years.
+- Students receive weekly quartet coaching and perform four quartet recitals.

-- Students receive couching from invited guest artists.
+- Students receive coaching from invited guest artists.

 - Students are guaranteed principal positions in the University Symphony Orchestra.